tonsih/d0027e-bothniabladet/README.md

 # Bothniabladet (D0027E - Examination Assignment)

 This repository contains the code and resources for the Bothniabladet project developed as part of the D0027E course.
-The project, named 'Bothniabladet' is developed for a fictional company of the same name.
-It encompasses an image management system with e-commerce functionality and includes a plethora of useful features such as user login and registration, image uploading, order creation, extraction and display of image metadata, image requests, and much more.
+The project, named "Bothniabladet" is developed for a fictional company of the same name and incorporates an image management system with e-commerce functionality and includes a plethora of features such as user login and registration, image uploading, order creation, extraction and display of image metadata, image requests, and much more.

 ## Prerequisites